patnaikshekhar/LightningDesignSystemComponents/readme.md

 # Lightning Components for Lightning Design System

-## Under Development - Alpha to be released April 30th 2016

 An open source library of [lightning components](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/) for the [Lightning Design System](http://www.lightningdesignsystem.com/).
-The purpose of this project is to create easy to use generic components that can be used in a lightning application.
-Since the Lightning Design System is still in-flux this is going to be a changing set of components.
-Pull requests, features and issues are most welcome.
+The purpose of this project is to create easy to use generic components that can be used to accelerate the development of a lightning application.

+**These components are meant to be used programatically using the developer console and are not meant to be using directly in Lightning App Builder or Community Builder.**

-This helps make your lightning application a little more concise and semantic.
+These components help make your lightning application a little more concise and semantic as compared to using the Lightning Design System by itself.
 So instead of writing

 ```html
 <a href="#void" class="slds-pill">